Skip to content

 despine bool

-If True, removes the top and right spines from the plot for cleaner appearance.
-Default is True.
+If True, removes the top and right borders of the plot for a cleaner look.

 True